HugoDF/modern-express-start/README.md

 ## npm scripts

+- `npm start` will start the server
+- `npm run dev` will run the server with Node's "watch mode"
 - `npm test` will run tests using the [Node.js test runner](https://nodejs.org/api/test.html#running-tests-from-the-command-line) and the `node:test` module.
+- `npm run lint` will run Biome lint on the files and tests.
-- `npm run format` will run prettier on all the examples files (and tests).
+- `npm run format` will run Biome format on files and tests.

 ## LICENSE